The End of the Road (Poker Face): Plot

-While traveling to Greenville, Indiana, to meet with Beatrix Hasp (Rhea Perlman), Charlie (Natasha Lyonne) and Alex (Patti Harrison) are called by Luca (Simon Helberg), who warns him that "The Iguana" might be following them, and it could be anyone.
+While traveling to Greenville, Indiana, to meet with Beatrix Hasp (Rhea Perlman), Charlie (Natasha Lyonne) and Alex (Patti Harrison) are called by Luca (Simon Helberg), who warns her that "The Iguana" might be following them, and it could be anyone.
 Charlie hangs up the phone before the FBI can trace her precise location; while Luca and Milligan (Taylor Schilling) determine she is heading for Indiana, there are over 50 safe houses in the state.

 When they stop at a diner, Charlie notices a suspicious man with the same injury as Tolocci.
 He notices Alex, calling her "oyster girl", and is tackled by other patrons as they flee.
 Convinced they lost the Iguana, Charlie and Alex head to Hasp's house, where Charlie leaves to investigate.
 She returns to find Alex missing from the car.
 Inside, she finds Hasp's corpse and the bodies of multiple federal agents.
 When Alex appears, Charlie deduces that she was the Iguana all along.

 Alex explains that she had killed powerful people across different circles in the world but had become bored by the lack of challenge in her jobs.
 One day, her agent had told her about Charlie, who cannot be lied to and is the only one with a connection to their target, Beatrix Hasp.
 By carefully suppressing her involuntary responses, she has been able to successfully dupe Charlie and earn her trust.
 When she found that Kirby (Haley Joel Osment) was going to get married, she hired another assassin (Justin Theroux) who also specialized in lookalike disguises to kill him.
 Alex then killed the assassin and intentionally implicated herself to secure Charlie's help in finding Hasp.
 At the diner, she offered a man in the bathroom an oyster before attacking him so that he would later confront her.

 Alex prepares to kill Charlie, but the latter reveals that she triggered the smoke alarm, which alerts the authorities and allows the FBI to find the safe house.
 Taking Charlie hostage at gunpoint, Alex flees in the Barracuda with the FBI in pursuit.
 Charlie goads Alex into playing Two Truths and a Lie: if Charlie wins, she stops the car and they become lifelong nemeses; if Charlie loses, Alex will drive them off a cliff.
 Charlie wins, but the car's brakes fail.
 She jumps out of the car and is helped up by Luca.

 Luca tells Charlie that she will be hunted by the FBI for unwittingly abetting The Iguana in murdering Hasp, but he lets her go with a warning that he will arrest her if he finds her again.
 At the bottom of the cliff, Milligan finds the Barracuda empty.
 Charlie and a stray dog are picked up by a trucker (Steve Earle) on the way to Wichita, Kansas.